Willie Francis (singer)

-Willie Francis (born Wilbert Francis on 18 March 1943 in Farm District in South Manchester, Jamaica) is a Ska/Reggae singer who came to prominence in the late 1960s and throughout the 1970s.
+Willie Francis (born Wilbert Winston Francis on 18 March 1943 in Farm District in South Manchester, Jamaica) is a ska/reggae singer who came to prominence in the late 1960s and throughout the 1970s.
 He is known for hits such as "Oh What a Mini'", a top ten hit in the Jamaican charts.
 His other notable songs include "Ripe Sour Sop" and "I'm Going to Change Everything".

 Willie Francis was also a producer and is responsible for recording famous reggae singer Cocoa Tea's first song "Searching the Hills" in 1974.
 Willie Francis' song "Motherless Children" is featured on Disc 2 of the "Trojan Skinhead Reggae Box Set CD".

 Willie Francis worked in England in the late 1970s, and lived in Canada for a number of years before returning to Jamaica.

-Willie Francis' former wife Victoria Francis, mother of his two children,Lavern and Novene Francis, later divorced him.
+Willie Francis' former wife Victoria Francis, mother of his two children, Lavern and Novene Francis, later divorced him.

-He then fathered six more children,Junior, Janielle, Fabian, Natalie, Ishmael and Maria.
+He then fathered six more children, Junior, Janielle, Fabian, Natalie, Ishmael and Maria.